Tednoob17/alx-system_engineering-devops/README.md

 # Shell Basics

-This project is designed to make us discover the basics of shell
+This project is designed to make us discover the basics of shell.